shalant/Informed_Trades/README.md

 ### Informed Trades empower users by combining basic stock info with contemporary news stories.

+### User story: As a user, I want to know how my investments are performing and what the market conditions are,
+                so that I can make informed trades.

 ![demo GIF](/images/Informed_Trades.gif)

 ### Installation instructions: download from https://github.com/joolyen/Informed_Trades